 So, this is our guide to the very best things to do in Blackpool.
 As you can see, there’s truly something for everyone, for any kind of weather and every season.

-Of course, there is even more to see and do in Blackpool.
+Of course, there is even more to see and do in Blackpool (and there are many great places to visit near Blackpool).
 But if you are looking for the ‘must-sees’, top sights and attractions in Blackpool, this list should give you plenty of ideas to fill a few weeks…

 Have a great time in Blackpool!